Vandivier/ladderly-slides/docs/ENDORSED-COMMUNITIES.md

 4. TikTok
     1. If you have extra cash, use [repurpose.io](https://repurpose.io/?aff=98821) to multi-post on YouTube Shorts and Instagram Reels.
 5. Discord

+Engaging must include both creating original content and also replying to others.

 As always, experiment and adjust your time allocations to maximize your personal results.